Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/_people/grebenkova_os.md

 Olga graduated from  MIPT in 2021.
-She is a postgraduate student of the Department of Intelligent Systems.
+She is a master student of the Department of Intelligent Systems.
 She is an author of a few scientific papers on machine learning.

 **Professional interests:** Generative models, Neural Architechture Search